Building a RAG with Astro, FastAPI, SurrealDB and Llama 3.1

 messages

-containing comma (,) separated messages to be inserted in your SurrealDB vector store. - Awaits connection set up with SurrealDB.
+containing comma (,) separated messages to be inserted in your SurrealDB vector store.metadata

-list, each item being length of each message received as input. - Creates
+list, each item being length of each message received as input.ids

-list, each item being a randomly generated id for each message received as input. - Using the
+list, each item being a randomly generated id for each message received as input.embeddings

 endpoint in your FastAPI application.
 Append the following code in main.py file: